 Findings: Effects of Cannabis on HIV

 While the side effects of HIV and AIDS treatments can impinge on one’s life quality, studies have shown that medical marijuana can help make the adverse effects more manageable.
-HIV positive patients consuming medical marijuana have reported significant improvements in appetite, muscle pain levels, nausea, anxiety, depression, and skin tingling9.
-Studies have found that daily and chronic neuropathic pain related to HIV can be significantly lowered by regular cannabis consumption1,4.
+Studies have found that daily and chronic neuropathic pain related to HIV can be significantly lowered by regular cannabis consumption2.
 Medical marijuana also boosts appetite and daily functioning, helping to combat weight loss and muscle breakdown5.

-Research also suggests that consuming medical marijuana is safe for patients with HIV/AIDS.
+Research also suggests that consuming medical marijuana is safe for patients with HIV/AIDS1.
 One study found no significant association with cannabis use and the CD4 T-cell count of patients co-infected with HIV and HCV, suggesting cannabis has no adverse effects on the immune system6.
-Another study found that patients with an HIV/HCV co-infection that smoked marijuana were at no greater risk of liver fibrosis2.

-While research surrounding marijuana’s potential treatment effects on the HIV virus itself, a recent study discovered that marijuana-like compounds blocked the spread of HIV virus during the late stages of the infection3.
-Results from an animal trial also contribute to the theory that marijuana might be able to stop the spread of HIV.
-Monkeys that were infected with an animal form of the virus and administered with THC for 17 months saw a decrease in damage to the immune tissue of the stomach7.
+While research surrounding marijuana’s potential treatment effects on the HIV virus itself, a recent study discovered that marijuana-like compounds blocked the spread of HIV virus during the late stages of the infection4.

 States That Have Approved Medical Marijuana for HIV

 Nearly all U.S. states will medical marijuana laws have approved medical marijuana for the treatment of HIV/AIDS.
-These states include: Alaska, Arizona, Arkansas, California, Colorado, Connecticut, Delaware, Florida, Hawaii, Illinois, Louisiana, Maine, Massachusetts, Michigan, Minnesota, Montana, Nevada, New Hampshire, New Jersey, New Mexico, New York, North Dakota, Ohio, Pennsylvania, Oregon, Rhode Island, Vermont and Washington.
+These states include: Alaska, Arizona, Arkansas, California, Colorado, Connecticut, Delaware, Florida, Hawaii, Illinois, Louisiana, Maine, Massachusetts, Michigan, Minnesota, Montana, Nevada, New Hampshire, New Jersey, New Mexico, New York, North Dakota, Ohio, Pennsylvania, Oregon, Rhode Island, Utah, Vermont, Washington, and West Virginia.

 In Maryland, medical marijuana may be prescribed for patients of any disease or condition that causes chronic pain.